Transit Senior Executive Program

 - Participants will experience interactive real world exercises

-- An online course portal to connect with classmates, share information, and work collaboratively before and after class.
+- An online course portal to connect with classmates, share information, and work collaboratively after class.

 - A pre-course 360 leadership evaluation by supervisors, subordinates, and peers.
 Each participant receives a written report and a one-on-one confidential coaching session with an instructor.

-Permanent instruction team includes Teri Fisher, Eno Senior Advisor and Managing Partner of Insight Strategies, John Catoe, Eno Instructor and former COO of Los Angeles County MTA, and former General Manager of Santa Monica Big Blue Bus and Washington Metropolitan Area Transit Authority, Kevin Catlin, Eno Instructor and Managing Partner of Insight Strategies, Howard Permut, Eno Senior Advisor and retired President of MTA Metro North Railroad, and Alex Bond, Director, Eno Center for Transportation Leadership.
+Permanent instruction team includes Teri Fisher, Managing Partner of Insight Strategies, Kevin Catlin, Eno Instructor and Managing Partner of Insight Strategies, Howard Permut, Eno Senior Advisor and retired President of MTA Metro North Railroad.

-Tuition for the Transit Senior Executive Program is $4,250.
+Tuition for the Transit Senior Executive Program is $4,475.
 Tuition includes most meals during the in-person class.
-Tuition can be invoiced as inclusive including 5 nights at the conference hotel for $6,000.
+There is an option for 5 nights of hotel and tuition for $6,000.
 Tuition also grants lifetime Eno Alumni Association membership and Tuition includes a 6-month complimentary membership to the new web-based Eno Transportation Weekly, the premier transportation publication covering real-time legislative and regulatory industry news, upon completion of the program.

 Participants are responsible for travel to and from the class, lodging, and certain meals.
 It is estimated that travel and lodging will cost approximately $2200, but may vary depending on the student’s city of origin and travel schedule.
 Partial travel support may be available (see Scholarships below), and Eno will facilitate roommate matching to reduce lodging costs.

-A tuition invoice will be sent to the person named on the nomination form.
+A tuition invoice will be sent to the student upon acceptance.
 Payment is due 30 days prior to the first day of the scheduled program.

 “As a participant in the Senior Executive Seminar, and seeing the progression of our emerging leaders who have also participated, I can attest to the value of the coaching, mentoring and leadership development embedded in the program.
 I encourage up and coming transportation executives to take advantage of this innovative program which will not only enhance their professional development skills but also serve as an invaluable networking opportunity.”